 How to submit an FS-1 form

-You can have your car insurance company electronically submit the form, or FAX it to 919-733-6949, at the North Carolina Division of Motor Vehicles.
-Call the NCDMV Customer Contact Center at (919) 715-7000 from 8 a.m. and 5 p.m. on weekdays to confirm that NCDMV has received the form.
+You can have your car insurance company electronically submit the form, or fax it to 919-733-6949, at the North Carolina Division of Motor Vehicles (NCDMV).
+Call the NCDMV Customer Contact Center at 919-715-7000 between 8 a.m. and 5 p.m. on weekdays to confirm receipt of the form.